labo

 Adv Second Messenger Phosphoprotein Res (1993) 27: 109-162

-This article created the international reference for the classification of adenylate cyclases.
-Three classes from different phylogenetic descent (convergent evolution) were first identified: Class I, cyclases from enterobacteria and related bacteria; Class II, secreted toxic cyclases; Class III, "universal" class present in Bacteria and in Eukarya (including higher vertebrates).
-A fourth class, also from a completely different phylogenetic origin, and perhaps involved in promiscuous activities, was discovered several years later in our research Unit:
+This article established the international reference for the classification of adenylate cyclases.
+Three classes of different phylogenetic origin (convergent evolution) were initially identified: Class I, cyclases from enterobacteria and related bacteria; Class II, secreted toxic cyclases; Class III, "universal" class present in Bacteria and in Eukarya (including higher vertebrates).
+A fourth class, also from a completely different phylogenetic origin, and possibly involved in promiscuous activities, was discovered in our research Unit a few years later:

 O Sismeiro, P Trotot, F Biville, C Vivarès, A Danchin